cispa/login-security-landscape/AccountFramework/README.md

 ### Quickstart
 Running the following will create a demo identity and some registration and login tasks for both automated workers and the manual mode.
 We recommend running it in the beginning to get an overview of the framework.
 However, the demo mode can result in more than one session for the same website-identity pair.
-Thus, we recommend cleansing the database before using the account framework for real experiments.
+Thus, we recommend resetting the database before using the account framework for real experiments.
 - First open a shell in the account framework container: `docker compose exec -u demouser -it accf-auto  /bin/bash`
 - Run `source /run/secrets/identity && python3 demo_task_creation.py` within the shell to create demo login and registration tasks.
 - Optional: